palewire/sphinx-palewire-theme/README.md

 ## Configuration

 The theme supports two different layouts, a "wide" layout and a "narrow" layout.
-The wide layout that includes a sidebar and is the default, but you can switch to the narrow single-column layout by adding the following line to your `conf.py` file:
+The wide layout that includes a sidebar is the default.
+You can switch to the narrow single-column layout by adding the following line to your `conf.py` file:

 ```python
 html_theme_options = {